apache/horaedb-docs/docs/src/en/sdk/go.md

 ## Introduction

-CeresDB Client is a high-performance Golang client for CeresDB.
+ceresdb.Client is a Golang client for CeresDB.

 ## Installation